asyncapi/website/pages/docs/guides/message-validation.md

 - Validation of messages can be a native solution implemented by the broker.
 Because consumers and producers cannot communicate directly, the AsyncAPI file dictates what should be included in the payload when a service produces a message.
 The AsyncAPI document also tells the consumer about the message's properties.

+Let's further break down how validation works for all.

+## Validation in runtime
+Messages produced and messages consumed are both necessary to do message validation in runtime.
+Here,the AsyncAPI document should contain descriptions of payload schemas, so you can read these in your application, and validate messages that are consumed by the application and also produced.
+Runtime validation ensures that any errors are resolved and valid messages are sent to your application before messages reach the consumer.
+The [AsyncAPI schema validator](https://github.com/WaleedAshraf/asyncapi-validator) is a message validator which validates messages produced/consumed in your application against your AsyncAPI document.

 ```mermaid
 graph TD
     subgraph Producer